Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase Transitions: Kinetic Flat-Histogram Algorithm

 \section{Kinetic Flat-Histogram Algorithm}

 In this section, we present the kinetic flat-histogram algorithm.
 In principle, the process should be Markovian with local updates, and the stochastic process should be ergodic.
 Some stochastic processes considered in this work do not fulfill this condition because they display absorbing states.
-The presence of absorbing states can lead to non-equilibrium phase transitions, where the most common universality class is the directed percolation~\cite{Odor-2004, Hinrichsen-2006, Henkel-2008}.
+The presence of absorbing states can lead to non-equilibrium phase transitions, with the most common universality class being directed percolation~\cite{Odor-2004, Hinrichsen-2006, Henkel-2008}.
 Additionally, the stochastic process should obey the Perron-Frobenius theorem~\cite{vanKampen-1992, Tome-2015}, ensuring a well-defined stationary distribution.

-One can address absorbing states by perturbing the non-equilibrium dynamics with reactivation~\cite{Macedo-2018}, allowing the dynamics to continue when the system visits an absorbing state.
-Thus, the dynamics can be made ergodic to continue the simulation.
-The spontaneous particle insertion when the system visits the absorbing state is equivalent to an external field that scales as $1/N$ away from the threshold (in fact, the external field scales as $N^{-\sigma}$ at the threshold).
+Absorbing states can be addressed by perturbing the non-equilibrium dynamics with reactivation~\cite{Macedo-2018}, which prevents the dynamics from being trapped.
+This approach ensures ergodicity and allows the simulation to continue.
+The main effect is that the stationary distribution is no longer trivial, since any dynamics would otherwise be trapped in the absorbing state for finite system sizes.
+Spontaneous particle insertion when the system visits the absorbing state is equivalent to an external field that scales as $1/N$ away from the threshold (in fact, the external field scales as $N^{-\sigma}$ at the threshold).

-We regard well-studied stochastic processes in the mean-field regime, where exact results exist.
+We consider well-studied stochastic processes in the mean-field regime, where exact results exist.
 By hypothesis, we can generate local transitions, referred to as \textbf{trials}, that update the main observable $\sigma_i \to \sigma_f$.
 Trials can be performed using standard Monte Carlo algorithms.
-For mean-field (one-site) stochastic processes, the exact stochastic simulation algorithm (SSA)\cite{Gillespie-1976, Gillespie-1977} is used.
-For lattice models and stochastic processes on graphs and networks\cite{Newman-2018}, the kinetic Monte Carlo algorithm~\cite{Landau-2021} can be employed.
+For mean-field (one-site) stochastic processes, the exact stochastic simulation algorithm (SSA)~\cite{Gillespie-1976, Gillespie-1977} is used.
+For lattice models and stochastic processes on graphs and networks~\cite{Newman-2018}, the kinetic Monte Carlo algorithm~\cite{Landau-2021} can be employed.